How to calculate your caloric deficit

 Plan your meals accordingly

 Spread your 1,900 kcal over 3-4 meals with a priority on protein (it preserves muscle and keeps you full).
-Choose foods with high nutrient density and low calorie density: vegetables, lean proteins, whole grains.
+Prefer nutrient-dense, low-calorie foods: vegetables, lean proteins, whole grains.
 Food volume matters for satiety.

 5